AMEY360/OnlineLectureScheduler/README.md

 #OnlineLectureScheduler
-This project requires Xampp server
+this project requires Xampp server and Mysql database